Call signaling messages may be passed in two ways:

 Enables routing of the H.245 control channel through the gatekeeper.

-This setting is honored if GKRouted=1 and H.245 tunneling is disabled
+This setting is honored if GKRouted=1

 for a call.
 Even when this option is disabled, if Proxy or ProxyForNAT